zenoid/walklog/README.md

 Walklog
 ========

-How far have I walked these days?
+How far have I walked lately?
 Fitbit is counting my steps: calling its API, I'm grabbing and storing the distance data for future use.